MultiChain/multichain-explorer/README.md

 * Change ````chain```` based on how you want the chain to appear in the explorer.
 * Change ````connect-args```` based on where you want to store the explorer database

 Note: The explorer will automatically read MultiChain specific parameters such as the magic handshake, address checksum, version and script version bytes from ````params.dat````.
-Please do not manually add these to your config file based on what you might see in ````abe.conf````.
+Please do not manually add these to your config file.

 Launch the Explorer